PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * **PowerShell Committee**: The design committe that votes to accept or reject an RFC.
 (Learn more about the PowerShell Committee [here](https://github.com/PowerShell/PowerShell/blob/master/docs/community/governance.md#powershell-committee).)
 * **Committee Member**: An individual member of the PowerShell Committee.
+* **Working Group (WG)**: A group responsible for deciding whether or not an issue proposal in PowerShell/PowerShell, as well as for providing feedback within an RFC proposal.
+  (Learn more about Working Groups [here](https://github.com/PowerShell/PowerShell/blob/master/docs/community/working-group.md).)

 ## RFC Submission Convention